Please feel free to use info from this web site on ebay or other websites, but please give credit to analogman.com, thanks!

 pedals were repackaged and the 9-series of effects were made.
 The

-most popular is the TS-9 tube screamer, which is almost the same
+most popular was the TS-9 tube screamer, which is almost the same

 as the TS-808 internally.
 Externally the on/off switch grew to